When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Abstract

 \section{Abstract}

 Quantum hardware suffers from intrinsic device heterogeneity and environmental drift, forcing practitioners to choose between suboptimal non-adaptive controllers or costly per-device recalibration.
 We derive a scaling law lower bound for meta-learning showing that the adaptation gain (expected fidelity improvement from task-specific gradient steps) saturates exponentially with gradient steps and scales linearly with task variance, providing a quantitative criterion for when adaptation justifies its overhead.
 Validation on quantum gate calibration shows negligible benefits for low-variance tasks but $>40\%$ fidelity gains on two-qubit gates under extreme out-of-distribution conditions (10$\times$ the training noise), with implications for reducing per-device calibration time on cloud quantum processors.
 Further validation on classical linear-quadratic control confirms these laws emerge from general optimization geometry rather than quantum-specific physics.
-Together, these results offer a transferable framework for decision-making in adaptive control.
+We further introduce a few-shot pre-adaptation protocol that estimates the optimal adaptation budget from $N{=}3$--5 probe steps within 3--19\% relative error across out-of-distribution regimes. \href{https://github.com/nimalec/metalearning-quantum-control}{\faGithub\ Code.}